dentonzh/Eggspress/README.md

 Eggspress is a lightweight blogging platform built on Next.js and React.
-It's designed to help anyone, even those without coding experience, launch a new site—no command line needed.
+It's designed to help anyone publish on the web—no command line needed.
 Best of all, it's lightning fast and completely free![^1]

-If you're new to starting websites, need a bit more help, or want a live demo of Eggspress, check out the [Getting Started Guide](https://eggspress.vercel.app/getting-started).
-It's published entirely on Eggspress!
+If you're new to starting websites, get stuck setting up, or want a live demo of Eggspress, check out the [Getting Started Guide](https://eggspress.vercel.app/getting-started).
+It's an Eggspress chock full of screenshots and generated egg art!

 ## Prerequisites
 To use Eggspress, you'll need to have accounts on:
 - Github ([sign up](https://github.com/join))
 - Vercel ([sign up](https://vercel.com/signup) using "Continue with Github")

 We also recommend a Markdown editor for your content.
-[Obsidian](https://obsidian.md/) is our editor of choice and is what we use in [Getting Started](https://eggspress.vercel.app/getting-started).
+[Obsidian](https://obsidian.md/) is our editor of choice.
+When properly configured, it automates a lot of mundane tasks and makes publishing to Eggspress even easier.

 ## Forking Eggspress
-Log into your Github account and [fork Eggspress](https://github.com/dentonzh/Eggspress/fork).
+Log into Github and [fork Eggspress](https://github.com/dentonzh/Eggspress/fork).
 Provide a name and description of your choosing and click "Create fork."

 This process takes a few seconds.
-When completed, Github will take you to your forked copy of the Eggspress repository.
+When completed, Github will direct you to a page containing your forked Eggspress repository.

-Keep this tab open.
-We'll return to it in a moment.
+Keep this tab open for later.

 ## Deploy your site
-In a new tab, open [Vercel](https://vercel.com/), which we'll use to build and host our new site.[^2] To accomplish this, we'll tell Vercel where our forked repository is.
+In a new tab, open [Vercel](https://vercel.com/), which will build and host our site.[^2] For this step, we'll tell Vercel where our forked repository is.
+Vercel will do the rest.

 From the [dashboard view](https://vercel.com/dashboard), click the "Add new..." button and select "Project" from the dropdown menu.
+You'll be taken to a page where you can choose a project to import.
 Select your newly forked Eggspress repository.

 When prompted for a Project Name, enter a name of your choosing.
 Under Framework Presets, select "Next.js".
+Click "Deploy" when you're ready.
+Vercel will show you the current status of your build, which on average takes between 40-50 seconds to complete.

-When you're ready, click "Deploy" to build your new site.
-It will take about 45 seconds to a minute to build your new site.
-Vercel will redirect you to a new page when this process is complete.
-On this new page, click on the Project" link near the top of the page, then click the "Visit" button near the upper-right corner of the page.
+When your new site is ready, Vercel will show you a "Congratulations" page.
+Click on the "Continue to Dashboard" button on the upper-right corner of this page.
+From your dashboard, click the "Visit" button, which is also on the upper-right corner.

+You'll now see your new site, which is currently in "set up" mode.
+Save or bookmark the address to this page, which should look something like `https://<your-project-name>.vercel.app`.
+With this link, anyone will be able to see your new site!

-The page that opens when you click "Visit" uses the public link to your site.
-Save this link by writing it down or bookmarking it.
-We will return to your site later.
-(If you want a different URL, you can set your Vercel address or add a custom domain by following [these steps](https://vercel.com/guides/how-do-i-add-a-custom-domain-to-my-vercel-project).)
+Note: If you want a different URL, you can set your Vercel address or add a custom domain by following [these directions on custom domains](https://vercel.com/guides/how-do-i-add-a-custom-domain-to-my-vercel-project).

 ## Creating your workspace
-Your workspace is a folder on your computer where you'll do most of your editing.
+Your workspace is a folder on your computer that contains all of your settings and content.
 To set up your initial workspace, create a new folder on your computer.

-On your new site, look for a button that says "Download Eggspress Starter Workspace."
-Clicking this button will download `eggspress_starter_workspace.zip` to your computer.
+On your new site, click "Download Eggspress Starter Workspace" to save `eggspress_starter_workspace.zip` to your computer.
 Open this file and extract its contents to the workspace folder you just created.

-This initial workspace contains a series of folders prefixed with `my_`.
-Files in these folders determine the content that appear on your pages and how they appear on them.
+This initial workspace contains a series of folders prefixed with `my_`, which separate your files into different content types.
+We'll return to these folders in a bit to explain how they work.

 ## Uploading your workspace to Github
-To get an idea of how these files work, we'll upload our new workspace to Github.
-Here, we'll upload everything in one go.
-As your site grows, however, you may want to upload files in smaller batches to avoid publishing drafts that you aren't ready to share yet.
+To publish changes to your new site, you will upload files from your workspace to Github.

+We'll upload everything at once.
+As your site grows, you may wish to upload files in smaller batches.
+This will prevent inadvertently publishing drafts that you aren't ready to share yet.

+The easiest way to upload your files without using a command line or terminal is through Github's web interface.
+Here's how:
-Keep your workspace folder open and return to your browser tab where Github is open.
-If you're reading this on Github, you may want to open another tab with this page.
+1. With your workspace folder open, return to the tab in your browser where Github is open
+2. Navigate to your forked Eggspress repository if you aren't yet there

-Near the top of your forked repository page, you'll find a button labeled "Add file."
-Clicking this button displays a dropdown menu.
-Select "Upload files" from this menu.
-From your workspace folder, drag all of the `my_`-prefixed folders into the rectangle labeled "Drag files here."
+3. Above the list of files and folders listed, look for a button labeled "Add file"
+4. From the dropdown that appears, select "Upload files"
+5. From your workspace folder, drag all of the folders prefixed with `my_` into the rectangle labeled "Drag files here"

 On the same page, Github will process your files.
 When all of your files are uploaded, scroll down and look for a section titled "Commit changes."
 You may wish to leave a commit message, but this is optional.

 When you're done, click the green button labeled "Commit changes."

+If you're new to Github and need a bit more help, take a look at the [second part of this page](https://eggspress.vercel.app/blog/create-your-workspace) from our guide.

-## Publishing new changes to your site
+## Building your site (again)
-In addition to updating your repository, committing also triggers Vercel to start building a new site based on your latest changes.
-As with the initial build, this process takes about 45 seconds.
-As your site grows, this duration may increase very slightly.
+When you commit changes to Github, Vercel will automatically detect the commit.
+When it does, it will build a new version of your site that incorporates all of the changes you made to your repository.
+In this case, these changes take the form of new files you added from your workspace.

+Wait a minute or two and try refreshing the tab containing your site.
+If everything went without a hitch, you'll now see your site filled with placeholder content!
+These placeholders are meant to give you an idea of what's possible on Eggspress and how you can implement certain features (like custom sidebars, author cards, custom pages, etc.).

 If your changes do not appear after two minutes, you may have errors stemming from improperly formed frontmatter or improperly formatted filenames.
 For troubleshooting, see the [our troubleshooting docs](https://eggspress.vercel.app/troubleshooting).

 ## The `my_`-prefixed folders
 Your Eggspress workspace contains a series of folders prefixed with `my_`.
-When Eggspress builds your site, it looks through each of these folders to assemble your site's contents.[^3]
+During the build process, Eggspress looks through each of these folders to put together the pages of your site.[^3]

-You have full control over how you structure your files and folders within the `my_`-prefixed folders.
-You could keep all of your content and images in one folder or nest them in subfolders.
-Take care, however, not to rename or move the `my_`-prefixed folders themselves.
+These `my_`-prefixed folders can contain anything, but only files ending in in the extensions `.md` and `.mdx` will be read.
+These files will become either posts, pages, or settings that determine how your site appears and functions.

+During build, Eggspress will automatically move images and videos referenced in the `.md` and `.mdx` files and update their links.

+In general, you have a lot of flexibility when it comes to these folders.
+However, there are a few things you should know:
+- You can organize your files inside of the `my_` folders however you like (using subfolders)
+- You can tell Eggspress to skip building a file by adding a "#" in front of its filename
+- You must avoid renaming or moving the `my_`-prefixed folders themselves
+- You must avoid renaming files that end in `.md` in the `my_settings` folder

 ## Using Obsidian
+To edit your content, you can use any text editor.

-We recommend using a desktop editor like [Obsidian](https://obsidian.md/).
+We recommend using a Markdown editor that's specifically suited to the task.
+Among the many Markdown editors that are available, we recommend [Obsidian](https://obsidian.md/).

 If you are opening Obsidian for the first time, select "Open Folder As Vault" and select the folder that contains all of your `my_`-prefixed folders.
-This will allow you to view and organize all of your Eggspress files in one place from Obsidian's interface.

 If you're an existing Obsidian user, you will need to "Open another vault."

 At any time, you may create a new vault or select a different folder as your vault.
 You can do this by clicking the "Open Another Vault" button near the bottom-left corner of your Obsidian editor.

-In the same bottom-right grouping of icons, select the gearwheel icon to adjust your settings for Obsidian.
-Note: Obsidian settings are folder-specific.
-Modifying your settings for your workspace folder will not affect settings for your other Obsidian folders.

-The following are changes you **must** make for your Eggspress workspace folder:
-- Under "Editor" tab, set "Properties in documents" to "Source"
-- Under "Files & Links," disable "Use Wikilinks"
-- Under "Files & Links," set "Default location for new attachments" to **either** "Same folder as current file" or "In subfolder under current folder"
+If you're using the starter workspace, it will include Obsidian settings that we've configured to work best with Eggspress.
+If you are having issues with linking other files or images, you may need to [configure Obsidian manually](https://eggspress.vercel.app/blog/configure-obsidian).

 ## Editing your content
+Editing your content is easy although there is a small learning curve if you're new to Markdown.

-Start by opening the `my_posts` folder, which contains drafts of your posts.
-In this folder, you'll find the placeholder file `welcome-to-eggspress.md`.
-You'll notice this file is structured into two parts: the frontmatter and the content.
+To follow along in this section, open the file `welcome_to_eggspress.md`, which you can find in the `my_posts` folder.
+At a glance, you'll notice this file is structured into two parts.
+These are the frontmatter and the content.

 ### Frontmatter
-The frontmatter contains a set of "key-value" pairs.
+The frontmatter section contains a set of "key-value" pairs.
 Each one represents a data point that Eggspress uses when building your post.

 These pairs are sandwiched between two sets of dashes ("---").
 They include metadata and other post-specific preferences.